yiwenwang-ms/microsoft-graph-docs/concepts/consistencylevels-concept.md

 Consider an authenticated session tied to primary replica A.O and secondary replica A.1.
 When an authenticated client makes a read (`GET`) request, the request is fulfilled by the secondary replica to which the logical session is tied to, that is, A.1.
 This state ensures faster read performance.

 When the same authenticated client makes a write (`POST`, `PUT`, `PATCH`) request, the following happens:
-+ First, the change is written to the primary replica A.0.
+1. The change is written to the primary replica A.0.
 + The change is replicated to a secondary replica to which the logical session's reads were issued, that is, A.1.
 + Finally, the change is replicated to other secondary replicas located across different geographies.
 + In addition, an index that Microsoft Graph uses to fulfill query requests is updated.